Will virtual tourism take off in 2021?

 Virtual wine tasting in South Africa or learning how to make coffee in Costa Rica can provide a much-needed escape from being quarantined in our homes.
 It can also help the global community through a challenging period while also providing inspiration for real-world travel when restrictions are eventually lifted.

-However, we need to be careful that our over-reliance on technology doesn’t lead to us unwittingly sleepwalking into a world that mirrors the Ready Player One movie.
+However, we need to be careful that our over-reliance on technology doesn't lead to us unwittingly sleepwalking into a world that mirrors the Ready Player One movie.
 A fake future where risk-averse humans retreat from socially distancing to hide behind a headset in a fantasy world because it feels safer.
-Nobody wants to arrive at a destination like that.

 Virtual tourism is a great stopgap and tool to help travellers support areas impacted through a lack of tourism and book future trips.